Providing an Outstanding Consultation for Plastic Surgery: Empowering Patients to Make Informed Decisions

 The second limitation upon surgery is for adults sustaining a nasal fracture.
 We attempt to realign the nose within 10 days of the accident.
 If reconstructive surgery is necessary, we prefer to wait at least 6 weeks.
 Rhinoplasties performed on teenagers and young adults are often very beneficial to the social development and self-confidence of the individual.
 Similarly, many rhinoplasties that we perform are on individuals in their forties and fifties, occasionally older.
 The aging process is reflected in many ways in the nose, and its correction can add youthfulness and freshness to the appearance.

 Dr. Persons performs rhinoplasty using Light Sleep Anesthesia at the Surgery Center.
-Patients usually come to the Surgery Center the morning of surgery, and we administer sleeping medications through an IV.
-Once your asleep, local anesthesia is then injected into the nose to numb the area.
-Surgery generally lasts about an hour-and-a-half.
+Patients usually come to the Surgery Center on the morning of surgery, and we administer sleeping medications through an IV.
+Once you’re asleep, local anesthesia is then injected into the nose to numb the area.
+Surgery generally lasts about an hour and a half.
 Patients experience no pain during the surgery, and most patients remember nothing about the surgery.
 After spending some time in the recovery room, patients are driven home by a friend or family member.

 Give a gift card to that someone special for Persons Plastic Surgery products and services.Purchase Now